TheOdinProject/curriculum/new_org/web_development_101/project_installations.md

-# Installations
+# Project: Installations
-Total estimated time: 3-6 hours
+*Total estimated time: 3-6 hours*

-## Intro

 One step which can be unnecessarily frustrating is making sure everything is installed on your computer so you can get developing.
 Just about every recent beginner has some horror story about how long they battled with their computer and Google to finally get their environment working properly.
 And often you hear it used as a reason why it took people so long to get started in the first place.

+It may be a challenge, but if you're interested in being at least a half-serious web developer you *will* need to get this stuff up and running on your machine at some point and it's best to get it done early.
+This lesson is devoted solely to helping you install what you need to install so we can get it over with and move on to the good stuff.

 One option for learning development has always been to use an existing online environment.
 In fact, almost all sites geared towards beginners these days have you learn on their website, where you type in some code and it will execute it for you.
 Magic!
-Frankly, we think that's a wholly incomplete approach.
+Frankly, we think that's an incomplete approach.
 What happens when you want to actually build something on your own?
+But, if it's a question of a hosted environment (like Nitrous) and no environment, do what it takes to get you going.
+We'll give some alternatives below.

 If you get stuck during the installation process, do not give up!
 Sign up for a meetup to find an experienced programmer that can help you and Google the error messages to troubleshoot the installation.

-If you're interested in being at least a half-serious web developer you'll need to get this stuff up and running on your machine at some point and it's best to get it done early.
-This brief unit is devoted solely to helping you install what you need to install so we can get it over with and move on to the good stuff.
+Find a friend somewhere who can help you out.
+Everyone goes through it, so you're not crazy if your computer suddenly seems like a hostile beast.
+Battle it out... there are lots of resources scattered throughout the web and someone has had your problem before.

+## Back End vs Front End Installations

+We've already covered what the overall difference is between back end (server-side) and front end (client-side) programming, but you'll see it manifested again in how you install the necessary software.
+Because the client-side code runs in the browser, all you really need to write some HTML, CSS and Javascript is a web browser like Chrome, Firefox or (shudder) Internet Explorer.

+Websites like [CodePen](http://codepen.io/) and [JSFiddle](http://jsfiddle.net/) let you create small but dynamic webpages right in your browser.
+They will become a bit cumbersome when you try to build more meaningful projects, which will require you to start writing more in your text editor, but are perfectly fine for doing smaller exercises.
+The lack of any complicated installations is one reason that front-end programming is more accessible for beginners to try out.

+Server-side code is a bit different -- because each programming language (like Ruby or Python) is a different animal, you need to actually install that language onto your computer.
+With Ruby, you will be installing the Ruby interpreter just like any other program.
+When you "run" your Ruby code, you are actually using the Ruby program.
+In principle, this shouldn't add too much additional complexity, but it is an extra step from just running simple text files in your browser.

+Another reason things get a bit more complicated on the back end is because programmers do more than just feed a text file full of code into a program -- they also want to be able to handle running different versions of Ruby at the same time (perhaps to work on an older website one day and a newer one the next) and ultimately to deploy those websites up to their chosen web server.
+Each of these workflow improvements requires another program to help out with managing it.

+So, at its core, server-side installs with Ruby are just you installing the Ruby interpreter on your machine and a couple of extra things to help manage your workflow.
+It just seems like a lot of different things when you're unfamiliar with what each one is doing.
+We'll give you a brief description of each thing below and then you'll get a chance to do the installations on your own.

+## Windows and Web Development

 A final note to Windows users -- you can install everything you need to but you'll feel at times like you're swimming against the current.
 Many examples throughout the learning process will assume you're working on a mac and you'll have to get good at translating certain steps into your own workflow.
 Suffering builds character.
 And this is payback for the 90's when it took another six months to come out with a Mac version of any half-decent game.

+Your best bet may be to try using Linux (admit it, you've been curious...) or to use a hosted environment like Nitrous.io.

 ## What You'll Be Installing

 Luckily, it's all free.
-A brief word about each item:
+You'll be installing each of these using the tutorial below, but first here's a brief word about each item:

 ### Ruby

+Ruby is the back end language we'll be using to write our server code.
 The Ruby interpreter is a program like any other and so you'll need to make sure it's installed on your computer and you've got the right version (there are some big differences between, say, version 1.8.7 and 1.9.3 or 2.x).

 ### Git